-- 1. Establish an effective patient participation group. - 2.
-Ensure that as the population ages the services they require remain locally based. - 3.
-Ensure facilities and organisations are available to encourage both young and old to take regular exercise. - 4.
-Retain existing specialised health services currently provided in the health centre i.e. podiatry, physiotherapy and speech therapy. - 5.
-Ensure that transport to and from local hospitals remains freely available and recruit more volunteer drivers. - 6.
-Ensure that there is always a chemist in the town. - 7.
-Halt the recent decline in the level of maternity care provision and seek to improve it as a matter of urgency. - 8.
-Ensure that the services on offer are fully publicised and that people are aware of what is available.
+- 1. Maintain and promote an effective patient participation group. - 2.
+Ensure that the right healthcare facilities are provided for the community in the right place at the right time. - 3.
+Ensure that the West Berkshire Community Hospital remains an integral part of healthcare services in West Berkshire and is utilised to full capacity. - 4.
+Maintain local support services for the elderly as the population ages. - 5.
+Ensure facilities and organisations are available to encourage both young and old to take regular exercise. - 6.
+Retain existing specialised health services currently provided in the health centre i.e. podiatry, physiotherapy and speech therapy. - 7.
+Ensure that transport to and from local hospitals remains freely available and recruit more volunteer drivers (CHAIN). - 8.
+Ensure that the services on offer are fully publicised and that people are aware of what is available. - 9.
+Remove county boundary issues